 - Lowered risk of hip dislocation and other complications

-A number of surgeons at Tri-City are using the Hana© table, including Dr. David Amory and Dr. Andrew Cooperman.
-Talk to your doctor to find out if this is the right surgery for you, or call us at to talk with our experts about hip replacement and orthopaedic services.
+A number of surgeons at Tri-City Medical Center are using the Hana© table, including Dr. David Amory and Dr. Andrew Cooperman.
+Talk to your doctor to find out if this is the right surgery for you, or call us to talk with our experts about hip replacement and orthopaedic services.